Journey

 I also have a different relationship with doubt.
 Doubt used to be a boogeyman under the bed trying to steal my faith.
 But doubt saved me from my old, limiting beliefs.
 So now doubt is like an old friend, and I enjoy sharing my doubts with others.
 Sometimes it’s a bit uncomfortable, but it’s much healthier than keeping them secret.

-Keep Questioning Your Beliefs.
+Keep Questioning Your Faith

 My conclusions might be different from yours, and that’s okay.
 There’s room for diverse perspectives on God and the Bible.
 So I hope you’ll embrace your process of doubt.